As you are probably aware, the student loan problem in the U.S is continuing to increase.

 The Most Interesting Facts About Student Loans

 How are these larger debts affecting college graduates?
-Are their degrees putting them in a financial situation where payoff of those loans is easier?
+Are their degrees putting them in a financial situation where paying off these loans is easier?
 Let’s take a look.

 1. How Much Do College Graduates Owe?

-The year 2017 shows a total of $1.41 trillion owed in student loan debts.
+In January 2021, the Federal Reserve shows a total of $1.7 trillion owed in student loan debts.
 This massive amount of money owed is spread out over 44.2 million Americans.

 2. What is the Average Monthly Payment for Borrowers?